accellera-official/systemc/examples/sysc/2.1/sc_report/README.txt

 ERROR      SC_LOG | SC_CACHE_REPORT | SC_THROW
 FATAL      SC_LOG | SC_DISPLAY | SC_CACHE_REPORT | SC_ABORT

-The error level reports are displayed by the default handler of sc_report type exceptions.
+The error level reports are displayed by the default handler of sc_exception type exceptions.

 The following macros are globally visible as part of the standard and should